lindahua/Accelereval.jl/README.md

-DEVA.jl
+FAST.jl
 ========

-A Julia framework for delayed numeric expression evaluation.
-The name **DEVA** is an acronym for *Delayed EVAluation*.
-This also coincides with the name of a powerful god in Buddhism.
+A Julia framework that allows you to define, optimize, and evaluate expressions in a lazy manner.
+The name **FAST** is an acronym for *FAst, Simple, and Transparent*.